roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  That was another promise I'd keep, I told him.

  So as Michael left, I moaned and rubbed my wet pussy, amazed I'd had two cocks in it that day.
 Not a bad day at all, one of the best.
 I still didn't realize there was yet more cock to fuck!
-Report_Story #1